New Vacancy: Projects and Impact Coordinator

 Community Supported Agriculture helps to address increasing concerns about the lack of transparency, sustainability and resilience of our food system.

 © Bristol Food Network C.I.C., 2023.
-Registered office: 71 Summit Close
+Registered office: c/o Greenhouse Communications, Third Floor, St. Thomas Court, Thomas Lane, Bristol BS1 6JGA

-A Community Interest Company, Limited by Guarantee.
+Community Interest Company, Limited by Guarantee.
 Registered in England and Wales.
 Registration no. 08838348 | Register of data controllers reference: A1042784